nocksock/do.nvim/README.md

 ## Development

 ### Run tests

-🚧 There are none yet.
-Keeping this for future reference.

 Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of _this_ repository.
 You can then run: